peterkuma/ccplot/installation/index.md

    user's home directory, where `<user>` is the name of your Windows user account, and `ls` to list the content of a directory.

-You should now be able to run ccplot in the Anaconda Prompt:

-    ccplot -V

 ### Option 3: Building from source code

 Follow these instructions if you want to build ccplot and the dependent